General · · 22 min read

 • You must be aged 65 or older, blind, or disabled.

 By grasping these requirements, you can better evaluate your eligibility and prepare for the application process.
 Remember, you are not alone in this journey.
 Turnout offers tools and services designed to help you navigate these intricate procedures.
-With trained nonlawyer advocates for SSD claims and IRS-licensed enrolled agents for tax debt relief, we're here to ensure you receive the support you need without the stress of legal representation.
+With for SSD claims and IRS-licensed enrolled agents for tax debt relief, we're here to ensure you receive the support you need without the stress of legal representation.

 The central node shows the main topic, while the branches detail the specific requirements for SSDI and SSI.
 Each requirement is a step towards understanding your eligibility for benefits.